khalid-saqr/Mars-Near-Surface-Turbulence/README.md

 If you use this repository in research, please cite:

 1. the companion manuscript:
    - K.M.
-Saqr (2026) **Limits of Reduced Closures in Mars Near-Surface Turbulence: Evidence from the InSight and Mars 2020 Missions**
+Saqr (2026) **Limits of Reduced Turbulence Closures on Mars: Evidence from the InSight and Mars 2020 Missions**
 2. the relevant NASA PDS bundles used as source data
 3. this GitHub repository